 Employers must contend with many issues that occur outside of the workplace and out of their control.
-The outbreak of the Coronavirus is a perfect example of why every employer should have a pandemic preparedness program in place for the safety of their employees.
-With the recent outbreak of the Coronavirus, Reed Group is providing this information to support its clients in responding to this major health event.
+The outbreak of the novel coronavirus, “2019-nCoV” or COVID-19, is a perfect example of why every employer should have a pandemic preparedness program in place for the safety of their employees.

-Employers should assess exposure risks on a case by case basis.
-Again, using sensitivity and good judgment, to determine if an employee needs to remain out of the workplace for the 14 Day incubation period.
-An employer may want to review its virtual or work from home policies to see if they would be applicable for these situations.
+Employers should assess exposure risks on a case by case, using sensitivity and good judgment, to determine if an employee needs to remain out of the workplace for a period of time due to COVID-19 exposure.
+An employer may also want to review their virtual or work from home policies to see if they would be applicable for these situations.

 It is important that cases be assessed individually and that any employer protocols be implemented consistently across the organization.
 The employee may be entitled to certain protected leaves under the company’s own internal leave programs, so a thorough review of the applicable leave policies should be conducted.